Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Tampa Bay and its opponents have combined to score more than 48 points in three of four games this season.
+- Tampa Bay and its opponents have gone over the current 48-point total in three of four games this season.

 - Miami's games have gone over 48 points in only one opportunity this season.

-- The two teams combine to score 46 points per game, two less than the total in this contest.
+- Sunday's over/under is two points higher than the combined 46 PPG average of the two teams.

-- This contest's total is 5.6 points under the 53.6 these two squads combine to give up per game in 2020.
+- This contest's over/under is 5.6 points under the 53.6 these two squads combine to give up per game in 2020.

-- Buccaneers games this season feature an average total of 52.3 points, a number 4.3 points higher than Sunday's over/under.
+- The average total in Buccaneers games this season is 52.3, 4.3 points more than Sunday's total of 48.

 - The 48 over/under in this game is 3.5 points above the 44.5 average total in Dolphins games this season.